Apply to UVA Advance

 ADDITIONAL INFORMATION FOR INTERNATIONAL APPLICANTS

 - English is the language of instruction at the University of Virginia.
 If your first language is not English and the language of instruction at your home institution is not English, you will be asked to enter your most recent TOEFL or IELTS scores as part of the online application form.
+The University of Virginia does not accept Duolingo scores.
 At the discretion of UVA Advance, a phone or video interview with the program director may be required.

 - Admitted international applicants who do not already hold a U.S. visa status that allows full-time enrollment will need to qualify for F-1 or J-1 status prior to enrollment.
 Admitted international applicants who accept their offer of admission will be prompted to submit a New Student Request through the International Studies Office.
 Permanent Residents are required to submit a copy of their green card and confirmation of lawful presence form through their application status page.